privacy-scaling-explorations/zkevm-specs/specs/mpt/gadgets.md

 Both, `RLPValueGadget` and `RLPListGadget` execute the lookup to ensure that the cells have the proper values.

+The MPT circuit instantiates the `RLPItemGadget` for each node in the MPT proof.
+However, the circuit instantiates the `RLPValueGadget` or `RLPListGadget` for every RLP item in the MPT proof - the node in most cases recursively contains multiple RLP items.
+For example, the branch node contains 16 children nodes, each of which is an RLP item.

 ### Constraints

 `MainRLPGadget` ensures that the values stored in the cells `num_bytes`, `len`, `mult_diff`,